valentinbarth/HIWI_classification/README.md

 * torchvision>=0.7

 You can use the files in the folder `Docker` to accomplish these settings.
+1. open terminal and navigate to the `Docker` dir
+2. to configure the rootless docker type `. config_rootless_docker.sh` in the terminal (change user and UID in the file before)
+3. build the docker image by executing `bash build_pytorch_image.sh`
+4. start a container with `bash run_pytorch.sh` (change the mounted volume and the workdir in the file before)
+5. you can check the torch verion, the torchvision verion and the availability of the GPU by running `python check_pytorch.py` and the python verion by just        typing `python --version`

 ## Dataset and Preprocessing

 The dataset is supplied by Marlen (Dr. Weiss?).
 The preprocessing of the data is done in the module `rearrange_dataset`.
-The images are cropped (further data augmentation is not performed but might be added) checked for white space (and in case of more than 50% white discarded,only background)  The dataset is split into a test (20%) and a train (80%) set.
+The images are cropped (further data augmentation is not performed but might be added) checked for white space (and in case of more than 50% white discarded - too much background)  The dataset is split into a test (20%) and a train (80%) set.
 The class will be denoted in the name (and not in the folder anymore).

 Before running `python rearrange_dataset.py` you should give the right datapaths in the beginning of the file:
 * `datapath` should be the path to the original data supplied by Marlen